code-shark637/telegram-translator/SETUP.md

 ### Cannot Add Telegram Account

 **Session not authorized**
-- Phone number format must include country code (+1234567890)
+- `tdata` zip must be exported from Telegram Desktop
-- TData files must be from Telegram Desktop
+- Zip should contain the `tdata` directory and expected files
-- Session string must be valid Telethon format
+- Ensure the zip is not password-protected or corrupted

 **Connection timeout**
 - Check your internet connection